Dre Campbell Farm

 Keep piles of rock and wood well away from your house and other locations nearby to help keep kissing bugs away.

 These are great places for the bugs to conceal themselves during the day.
-Also, get rid of bush piles as soon as possible.
+Also, remove bush piles as soon as possible.

 2. Diatomaceous Earth (DE)

 Use diatomaceous earth to kill kissing bugs by applying it to places where they might hide in your home and garden.
-If purchasing for organic gardening or indoor use, food-grade DE is best.
+When purchasing for organic gardening or indoor use, food-grade DE is the best option.

 Diatomaceous earth is a natural insecticide that is mildly abrasive.
-So, it’s great against these and other bad bugs.
+Therefore, it is effective against these and other harmful bugs.

-When they try walking on the powder, it will do a great deal of damage to them.
+When the bugs try to walk on the powder, it will cause them a great deal of damage.
 It will later dehydrate and kill them.

 3. Bottle Trap

-This is a neat trick.
-Take a bottle, preferably one large enough to fit an electric candle inside.
+Take a bottle, preferably one large enough to fit a flameless candle inside.
+Cut the top off and keep it.

 At night, the bugs will be drawn to the light and climb inside the bottle via non-stick tape.
-Consequently, it will be difficult for them to climb back out.
+However, it will be difficult for them to climb back out.

 4. Essential Oils

-Mix a couple of drops of a strong essential oil like citronella, mint, or tea tree with water.
-Apply it liberally everywhere you see the bugs congregating to keep them away.
+Mix a couple of drops of a strong essential oil, such as citronella, mint, or tea tree, with water.
+Apply it liberally everywhere you see the bugs congregating to repel them.

 5. Pyrethrin

-Pyrethrin is an organic insecticide that you can use to kill kissing bugs.
+Pyrethrin is an organic insecticide that can be used to kill kissing bugs.

 It has proven to be fatal because it targets their nervous system.
 As a result, they become paralyzed and eventually die.

-Follow the package instructions for the right mix and spray it liberally on the bugs themselves.
-Pyrethrin is safe to use in organic gardening and around pets.
+Follow the package instructions for the right mix, and spray it on the bugs themselves.

-Partially fill a shiny container with soapy water.
-The best to use are trays like bread pans or turkey pans.
+Fill a shiny container partially with soapy water.
+The best options to use are trays, such as bread pans or turkey pans.

-Neem oil seems to work on all stages of the bugs, from eggs to adults.
-Though it doesn’t kill them, it immunizes them against parasites that live inside them [2].
+Neem oil also appears to be effective against all stages of the bug, from eggs to adults.
+Though it doesn’t kill them, it immunizes them against parasites that live inside them [3].

-Simply coat the bugs with neem oil using a spray made with a few drops of neem oil and water.
+Spray the bugs with neem oil solution.
 Use this natural kissing bug treatment as a deterrent by spraying it everywhere the bugs gather.

 This is more of a kissing bug repellent than a way to kill them.

-Spray your plants and everywhere kissing bugs can get into your home.
+Spray your plants and anywhere kissing bugs can enter your home.

-A solar-powered bug zapper can be used inside and outside.
+A solar-powered bug zapper can be used both indoors and outdoors.
 The light doesn’t produce heat, but it does attract these pests, shocking them on contact.

-Last but not least, this is a vital step to ensure Triatomine bugs don’t infest your house.
+Last but not least, this is a vital step to prevent triatomine bugs from infesting your house.

 Seal every hole or gap in your house where these insects can crawl through.
-This includes those in roofs, windows, door jams, screens, or cracks in walls.
+This includes those in roofs, windows, doorjambs, screens, or cracks in walls.

 Takeaway